6 Easy Ways to Reuse Bath & Body Works Candle Jars at Home

 I’m so happy with how they look on the bathroom counter! 😍 I chose to add cotton balls and Q-tips to mine, but you can add any small bathroom necessities that you want.
 Plus, it doubles as some pretty gorgeous home decor.

 “I have been doing this for a couple of years.
 I painted the candle jars after they were cleaned so they match the décor in my bathroom and in my bedroom.
 They hold tampons, Q-tips, earrings, small samples of creams, and one on the dryer for my scent booster pebbles!” – Angela

 2. Use them for small, sealed food items.

 While we don’t recommend using these containers for open food items, you can still fill them with smaller food items that you want to keep in places, such as sugar packets at your coffee station or covered candies for your guests.

-Hip Tip: In order to get rid of the candle smells before placing your food items into the jars, readers suggested doing some of the following tricks:
+Hip tip for reusing your candle jars: In order to get rid of the candle fragrance before placing your food items into the jars, readers suggested doing some of the following tricks:

 - Run them through the dishwasher.

 - Soak them in vinegar and baking soda.

 - Place wadded-up newspaper to absorb the smell.

 - Leave the lids off to air them out.